 Testimonials of Weight Loss Surgery Patients with PCOS

-- Laura: “I had PCOS (I, however, was not on a band prior to surgery..) had my sleeve done 9/25/15 and currently in the 138-142 range… I have random periods now… so it still is somewhat a struggle and when I have a period I drop down closer to 138… my doctor told me the weight loss would help my PCOS (and ultimately help me to conceive… I waited until my annual exam and I had lost over 100 pounds to tell him about my surgery… I also went in there demanding answers that I never got as to why my weight loss… didn’t drastically change my PCOS as he told me it would!) overall thou I feel so much better!”
+- Laura: “I had PCOS (I, however, was not on a band prior to surgery..), had my sleeve done 9/25/15, and am currently in the 138-142 range… I have random periods now… so it still is somewhat a struggle and when I have a period I drop down closer to 138… my doctor told me the weight loss would help my PCOS (and ultimately help me to conceive… I waited until my annual exam, and I had lost over 100 pounds, to tell him about my surgery… I also went in there demanding answers that I never got as to why my weight loss… didn’t drastically change my PCOS as he told me it would!)
+Overall, though, I feel so much better!”